Code-Institute-Submissions/Kdoggg666-MS2/README.md

 #### Overlays
 The overlays will display when a difficulty has been selected, the user runs out of time or upon victory.
 The victory overlay will show the users score as well as show them how many stars they were awarded.

+#### Local Storage
+I have used local storage to store the users highscore which will display the users highest score even after the user has refreshed the browser.
+For this I have used the local storage API.

 ## Technologies Used
 **One Hosting** - I have registered my own domain and am using it to deploy my live site.
 [One.com Hosting](http://www.one.com)